raphamorim/rio/docs/docs/index.md

 #
 # This property enables log level filter.
 Default is "OFF".
 log-level = "INFO"

-[advanced]
-# Disable render when unfocused
-#
-# This property disable renderer processes while Rio is unfocused.
-disable-renderer-when-unfocused = false

-# Use fork
-#
-# In POSIX-based systems, Rio spawn processes instead of fork processes due to some compability issues between platforms.
-#
-# However you can also switch from spawn to fork, forking a process is faster than spawning a process.
-use-fork = false
 {% endhighlight %}

 If you have any suggestion of configuration ideas to Rio, please feel free to [open an issue](https://github.com/raphamorim/rio/issues/new).